mihanizator/developer-site/config-1_x_0.md

     port: 11988
 ```

 Two new invalidation groups will be created.
-When HTTP response is saved to the cache, the invalidation groups will be assigned to them.
+They will be assigned to the HTTP response once it's saved in the cache.
-You may now use `exogess` CLI application or web interface to invalidate the particular invalidation group.
+You may now use `exogress` CLI application or web interface to invalidate the particular invalidation group.

 ```
 exogress invalidate -- root/proxy/default/config_name
 ```

-All cache items linked to the provided invalidation groups will be immediately invalidated.
+By running the command, you will immediately invalidate all cache items linked to the provided invalidation groups

 ## Post-Processing